 Home Sweet Home:

-Returning to my home city is always a pleasure, especially when I have a chance to go on a foodies tour of Sheffield.
+Returning to my home city is always a pleasure, especially when I have a chance to visits the Sheffield restaurants.
 This time The Thyme cafe.
 Found in the Broomhill area of the city, this busy, friendly bistro is clearly a firm favourite with locals and visitors.